The Harvard MBA:

 Harvard chose not to go deep down their waitlist to fill the gap, and instead announced that it would enroll the largest cohorts in its history (1,000 students) for the Classes of 2023 and 2024!
-This is good news for applicants because an increased class size means you won’t necessarily be disadvantaged by spots already reserved for deferred students.
-But with applications for MBA programs at an all-time high, your odds at HBS are still highly competitive even with the temporary increase in class size.
+This is good news for applicants, because an increased class size means you won’t necessarily be disadvantaged by spots already reserved for deferred students.
+But with applications for MBA programs at an all-time high, HBS invitations are still highly competitive even with the temporary increase in class size.

-3. The HBS social scene can be intimidating for some folk
+3. The HBS social scene can be intimidating for some folks

-Because the class size at HBS is so large, many students could find it overwhelming at first to find their homies.
+Because the class size at HBS is so large, many students could find it overwhelming at first to find their niche.
 Browsing the MBA forums, Reddit, or Quora, you’ll find all sorts of praise or complaints about the Harvard MBA program.
-The Harbus, the independent HBS student-run newspaper, is probably a better online source for the inside scoop on campus life, just FYI.
+The Harbus, the independent, student-run HBS newspaper, is probably a better online source for the inside scoop on campus life, just FYI.
 Here are some common complaints regarding the HBS social scene:

-- The American class-divide ever more present and painful in the Harvard MBA.
-If you’re not a filthy rich child of Daddy Warbucks, then some social events and trips could be way out of your budget.
+- The American class divide is ever more present and painful in the Harvard MBA.
+If you’re not especially wealthy, some social events and trips could be way out of your budget.
 And FOMO can be a real pain-in-the-wallet/pocketbook.
 Ouch!
-Check out the New York Times article on the class-divide in the top MBA programs.
+Check out this New York Times article on the class divide in the top MBA programs.

-- Introverts could have a hard time with the intensity of having to “be on” all the time in order to compete with their 90 section-mates in the classroom and several hundred other peers during recruiting.
-While the HBS isn’t quite as close a knit learning community as some other MBA programs (cough, cough, Dartmouth Tuck), it is competitive.
+- Introverts could have a hard time with the intensity of having to be “on” all the time in order to compete with their 90 section-mates in the classroom and several hundred other peers during recruiting.
+HBS isn’t quite as close-knit a learning community as some other MBA programs (cough, cough, Dartmouth Tuck), and it does get competitive.
 But introverts are also in good company on campus.
 The Harbus estimates that between 30-50% of the class are introverted leaders.
 This HBS student blog post offers one perspective of what it’s like to be an introvert in the Harvard MBA program.

-- Further, students from more non-traditional backgrounds—say the non-profit world, arts, or military—could find themselves outnumbered in social conversations with heavy finance bros.
+- Students from more non-traditional backgrounds—say the non-profit world, arts, or military—could find themselves outnumbered in social conversations by heavy finance bros.
 But that doesn’t mean you won’t make good friends!
 You might just pick up a new kind of (Wall) Street-talk or find other common ground.
 Check out this interesting Poets & Quants article about the HBS experience from the perspective of a military student.

 Some of the above are broad generalizations, of course.
-What’s true for some, is not necessarily true for all.
-That’s why before applying to MBA programs it’s important to identify what you want out of an MBA program and business school community, as well as be honest with yourself about your personality and preferences.
+What’s true for some is not necessarily true for all.
+That’s why it’s important to identify what you want out of an MBA program and business school community before you apply to MBA programs, and be honest with yourself about your personality and preferences!

 Don’t rely on school stereotypes in your school selection.
 And don’t just apply to the Harvard MBA because of its name and clout.
 Do your research and talk to as many students and alumni as you can to really get a good sense of the Harvard MBA program from those who went through it.
 Apply because you can see yourself thriving there academically and socially, and because it will truly further your career goals and vision for impacting the world.